Vargodl/DVwords-WeekenStrung/README.md

 ...nonetheless, and just one more thing (which I hope is correct):

-As Bilk Clinton said at his 1993 inauguration:
+As Bill Clinton said at his 1993 inauguration:

 “There is nothing wrong with America that cannot be cured by what is right with America.”